-Data Security is a concerning factor when using any level of Cloud computing and rightfully so, however there are some misconceptions regarding security threats as well.
-In this blog post we will try to filter through the unfounded concerns, to help reduce misperceptions so that more focus can be placed on addressing cloud security threats that should be prioritised, ones that are actually real, rather than fretting over fictitious issues.
+Data Security is a concerning factor when using any level of Cloud computing and rightfully so, however, there are some misconceptions regarding security threats as well.
+In this blog post, we will try to filter through the unfounded concerns, to help reduce misperceptions so that more focus can be placed on addressing cloud security threats that should be prioritised, ones that are actually real, rather than fretting over fictitious issues.

-Cloud Computing has become a more mature technology and now a way of computing that many are familiar with and even confident with using on a day to day basis.
+Cloud Computing has become a more mature technology and is now a way of computing that many are familiar with and even confident with using on a day-to-day basis.
 Nevertheless, confusion surrounding cloud security hinders the comprehensive adoption of cloud.
 By no means should we become complacent towards security in the cloud but we should be knowledgeable enough to understand and differentiate fact from fiction, to make informed cloud decisions based on true concerns rather than on concerns that are no more than mere myth

-Hopefully through clarifying the real security risks and disregarding the misperceptions, the route to a more comprehensive cloud may become clearer, security can be more effectively managed and provider choice made simpler to attain.
+Hopefully, through clarifying the real security risks and disregarding the misperceptions, the route to a more comprehensive cloud may become clearer, security can be more effectively managed and provider choice made simpler to attain.

-Data security, not as secure in the cloud compared with secured on premises.
+Data security, not as secure in the cloud compared with secured on-premises.

 Some companies question the level of security offered by a cloud vendor.
 They often incorrectly consider their data to be more secure on their premises behind their own firewalls.
-However this is not always the case.
+However, this is not always the case.

 Cloud vendors offer numerous data centres, backup, disaster recovery and layers of security.
 These are frequently audited to keep security up to date.